 Number Recommended Action Responsibility Indicative Timing 1.1 Review and consider the Batemans Bay Waterfront Master Plan and Activation Strategy within Council's Community Strategic Plan 2017, Long Term Financial Plan, Delivery Program and Operational Plan, and Local Planning Statements.
-Council Short Term 1.2 Prepare final version of the Batemans Bay Waterfront Master Plan and Activation Strategy.
-Consultants April 2020 1.3 Review existing policy and planning controls with reference to the planning and development guidelines (Attachment 3) for buildings, landscaping/amenity and activated use Council Short Term
+Council Short Term 1.2 Review existing policy and planning controls with reference to the planning and development guidelines (Attachment 3) for buildings, landscaping/amenity and activated use Council Short Term

-Stage 1 Gain Approval and Initiate Support Mechanisms (continued)

-Number Recommended Action Responsibility Indicative Timing 1.4 Review Council's existing policies and Codes of Practice to ensure there are minimal barriers to use and activation of the waterfront in public spaces and reserves.
+Stage 1 Gain Approval and Initiate Support Mechanisms (continued) Number Recommended Action Responsibility Indicative Timing 1.4 Review Council's existing policies and Codes of Practice to ensure there are minimal barriers to activation of the waterfront in public spaces and reserves.
 This includes the Street Activities Code of Practice, Fees and Charges, Events Policy, Council's Signage Strategy, leases and licences for public land in Plans of Management and Council's parking requirements Council End of 2020 1.5 Review Council's policies and actions in regard to encouraging an environment that embraces active transport, slower vehicle speed limits on Clyde Street, upgrading lights, mixed use with active street edges, environmentally sustainable building designs Council with input from Batemans Bay traders Short Term and Ongoing.
 1.6 Consider opportunities under the Events Strategy or from other potential funding bodies to access grant funding and encourage activation opportunities (e.g. small events, markets and other commercial activities) with the aim of creating a more vibrant town and waterfront precinct offering a diversity of activation opportunities.
-Council Short Term 1.7 Prepare a Pedestrian Wayfinding Plan to better match the information needs and expectations of pedestrians in accordance with Council's Tourism Wayfinding and Signage Strategy and Signage Design and Style Guide.
-Council Short - Medium Term 1.8 Support traders to have active shopfronts into the street Council and Batemans Bay traders Short Term and Ongoing 1.9 Create a calendar of activation events and community events board for the waterfront along with marketing and promotional material (electronic and print) to indicate what is happening to activate the waterfront.
+Council Short Term 1.7 Prepare a Pedestrian Wayfinding Plan to better match the information needs and expectations of pedestrians in accordance with Council's Tourism Wayfinding and Signage Strategy and Signage Design and Style Guide .
+Council Short - Medium Term 1.8 Support traders to have active shopfronts onto the street Council and Batemans Bay traders Short Term and Ongoing 1.9 Create a calendar of activation events and community events board for the waterfront along with marketing and promotional material (electronic and print) to indicate what is happening to activate the waterfront.
 Council with input by community Short Term and Ongoing 1.10 Assist organisers in planning a marketing plan and using social media to promote events e.g. factsheets, webpage Council Short Term and Ongoing